willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 </Projects>
 ```

-Analyzing the information we realize that the only information we should validate for our build is the data from the lastBuildStatus field.
+Analysing the information we realise that the only information we should validate for our build is the data from the lastBuildStatus field.
 It is returned if the build was successfully completed, successfully completed, or is happening at the time of validation.

 The `lastBuildStatus` field can contain: